 VARIATION: Instead of writing the vocabulary words, hang up pictures for them.
 Call out the word in Spanish and the first person to touch the correct picture earns a point!

 Remember playing Memory as a kid?
 It was one of my favorites!
 Guess what- it is just as much fun to play in class!

 “Cut the piece of paper in half length-wise.
-Cut those two pieces of paper in half length-wise again.
-Cut those four pieces of paper in half the other way (width-wise?
+Next, cut those two pieces of paper in half length-wise again.
+Then, cut those four pieces of paper in half the other way (width-wise?
 Is that a word?).
-Then cut those pieces of paper into thirds width-wise.
+Finally, cut those pieces of paper into thirds width-wise.
 You should have 24.”